will1410/hopperdietzel/koha_notes/sqldrilldown.md

   biblio.biblionumber,
   items.itemnumber
 HAVING
-  CHECKOUTS_PLUS_RENEWALS <= <<With X or fewer checkouts|ZNUMBERS>> AND
-  CHECKED_OUT_NOW LIKE <<Display checked out items|ZYES_NO>> AND STATUS_PROBLEMS LIKE <<Display lost, missing, and withdrawn items|ZYES_NO>> AND
+  /* "ZNUMBERS," "ZYES_NO," and "YNUMBER" are custom authorized values in my system */ CHECKOUTS_PLUS_RENEWALS <= <<With X or fewer checkouts|ZNUMBERS>> AND CHECKED_OUT_NOW LIKE <<Display checked out items|ZYES_NO>> AND STATUS_PROBLEMS LIKE <<Display lost, missing, and withdrawn items|ZYES_NO>> AND